<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Figure 3: Spring-like correlation in a human model, a value of -1.0 is the highest achievable value.

 impact peakFigure 4: Impact peak force-time curves from a Drop Jump.
-If impact peak occurs, peak force occurs within the first 20% of contact time.
+If an impact peak occurs, peak force occurs within the first 20% of contact time.

 A Tale of Two Drop Jumps

-If we go right back to our rationale for performing plyometrics, we want high performance outputs facilitated by the stretch-shortening cycle.
+If we go right back to our rationale for performing plyometrics, we want high-performance outputs facilitated by the stretch-shortening cycle.
 Look at the two examples below from adult male elite soccer players.

 drop jump comparisonsFigure 5: Comparison of two athletes with a nearly identical RSI value, however very different strategies.